namshi/clusterjs/README.md

 ```

 This will start a cluster of as many apps as CPU cores you
-have on your machine: to change the number of workers, simply
+have on your machine; to change the number of workers, simply
 specify it when launching the cluster:

 ```